 In the winter, there are many health problems, and coughing is one of the most bothersome of them.
 When you’re constantly coughing, your throat is irritated, which makes it difficult to eat.
 These symptoms can be caused by a variety of things, including seasonal changes and environmental contaminants.
 As unpleasant as it may be to cough nonstop all day, coughing is entirely natural because it helps to clear mucus, allergies, or pollutants from the air passageway.
 Coughing usually subsides on its own within a few days of beginning.
-For relief, though, you can either take over-the-counter medications like Cough syrup medicine or attempt some home treatments.
+For relief, though, you can either take over-the-counter medications like ayurvedic cough syrup or attempt some home treatments.

 When something irritates your throat or airways, coughing is a natural response.
 Coughing fits into a healthy lifestyle since it aids in the removal of accumulated mucus and debris from the respiratory tract.
 Some important ingredients of the herbal Cough syrup medicine are listed below:

 Honey, like a cough drop, is exceedingly vicious.
 Consumption covers the throat lining and relieves irritation or pain.
 For coughs, dark honey, such as buckwheat honey, is more commonly used than clover honey, which is more commonly available.
 Aside from its pain-relieving qualities, honey also possesses anti-inflammatory, antioxidant, and antibacterial properties.
 Infections can be warded off, and your immune system may be strengthened, by these features.
 Honey can be consumed simply, but adding it to a cup of hot tea may enhance its throat-soothing properties.